 The BioHaven in effect “seeds” a natural system.
 As the growing cycle causes plants to mature, die off and leave their detritus; and as biofilm grows on and within the islands, giving rise to all kinds of life; this process of life releases gas as a by-product.
 This ensures the buoyancy of the BioHaven in the long term.

 Off-gasing occurs within the island and contributes to buoyancy over time.
-These gases keep the natural peat islands afloat.
+These gases are what keep natural peat islands afloat.

 We don’t believe so.
 Even if the floating island is accumulating solids and biofilm inside the biohaven matrix, it is constantly being “eaten” by fish and other small (or large) life forms.
 The heavier stuff will tend to slough off into the sediment below.
 This is unlike a constructed wetland, which will tend to plug up in due course.